mcdougallab/pipeline/README.md

 ## Overview

+This is a generic tool for triaging documents and assigning metadata.

-This is setup to run on a bitnami django stack with the repository at ~/apps/django/django_projects/Project
+This is developed and tested on a bitnami django stack.

 ## Getting started
 - Download the [bitnami django stack OVA][1]